-Equity Compensation Plan Information Number of securities to be issued upon exercise of Weighted- average exercise price of outstanding Number of securities remaining available for future issuance under equity compensation plans (excluding securities Plan outstanding options, options, wa reflected in column Category warrants and rights and rights (a)) (a) (b) (c) Equity compensation plans approved by security holders 1,241,675 \$ 5.73 1,411,000 Equity compensation plans not approved by security holders - - - Total 1,241,675 \$ 5.73 1,411,000
+Equity Compensation Plan Information Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 1,241,675 \$ 5.73 1,411,000 Equity compensation plans not approved by security holders Total 1,241,675 \$ 5.73 1,411,000

-THE BOARD RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE AMENDMENT TO OUR 2016 INCENTIVE PLAN TO INCREASE THE NUMBER OF AUTHORIZED SHARES ISSUABLE THEREUNDER BY 2,000,000.
+THE BOARD RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE AMENDMENT TO OUR 2016 INCENTIVE PLAN TO INCREASE THE NUMBER OF AUTHORIZED SHARES ISSUABLE THEREUNDER BY 3,000,000.
 THE AFFIRMATIVE VOTE OF THE MAJORITY OF SHARES PRESENT IN PERSON OR REPRESENTED BY PROXY AT THE MEETING AND ENTITLED TO VOTE ON THE SUBJECT MATTER IS REQUIRED FOR APPROVAL.